Lineatrix/.github/profile/README.md

 > **"Architecting the intelligence"**

-Lineatrix is a technology holding company focused on the convergence of **multi-agent systems**.
+Lineatrix is a technology company focused on the convergence of **multi-agent systems**.
 We build the software ecosystems that will define how we monitor, manage, and interact with the infrastructure.

 ---